International Villager

 International Villager is the debut studio album by Yo Yo Honey Singh.
-The album containing 14 tracks was officially released on 11 November 2011.
-It was one of the first Indian rap albums to reach commercial and mainstream success.
+The album, containing 14 tracks, was officially released on 11 November 2011.
+It was one of the first Indian hip-hop albums to reach commercial and mainstream success.

 Production

-From 2009-10 onwards, while producing music for several Punjabi artists, Singh had simultaneously started work on his own debut studio album.
-Singh being an award winning music producer in Punjab for 3 years, wanted to create an album which would be according to his own thought and his own taste.
+From 2009-10 onwards, while producing music for several Punjabi artists, Singh simultaneously began working on his own debut studio album.
+Having been an award-winning music producer in Punjab for 3 consecutive years, Singh wanted to create an album that reflected his own vision and taste.
 In an interview with Radio City, Yo Yo Honey Singh stated that the song "Brown Rang" was originally written for Punjabi singer Diljit Dosanjh.
-He claimed that he co-wrote the song and created its beats with Dosanjh in 2010, and had even offered him the opportunity to sing the track.
-Diljit denied stating that the track had parts of English and was too futuristic for him.
-Singh then took it to Jassi Sidhu who sang it on a higher scale than what Singh had conceived for the track.
-At last, Singh himself performed it.
+He claimed to have co-written the song and produced its beats with Dosanjh in 2010, offering him the opportunity to sing the track.
+Diljit declined, stating that the track contained parts of English and was too futuristic for him.
+Singh then took it to Jassi Sidhu, who sang it at a higher scale than what Singh had envisioned.
+Ultimately, Singh performed it himself.

-In December 2024, Speed Records released the original music video for the track "Angreji Beat" from the album, which was originally shelved by Gippy Grewal and Singh due to the music video's supposed transgressive nature.
-The two instead, chose to release a low budgeted music video instead involving a story of Fake Singh and Gippy Grewal called upon to a marriage function to perform.
+In December 2024, Speed Records released the original music video for the track "Angreji Beat" from the album, which Gippy Grewal and Singh had previously shelved due to the music video's allegedly transgressive nature.
+Instead, the two chose to release a low-budget music video depicting a Fake Singh and Gippy Grewal being called to perform at a wedding function.